 (please note that, unless stated otherwise, the links in this post are paid affiliate links - as an Amazon affiliate we earn from qualifying purchases)

-Finally, a truly good book about Python for beginners.
+Finally, a truly good book on Python for beginners.
 There are plenty of reasons why I review beginner's books on Python, but in particular because I hope that some of you will give this marvelous language a try.
 If you do, and want to avoid undue headaches and suffering, a good book is makes all the difference.
 Sadly, it seems a lot easier to find a decent book on (much more complex) low-level languages like C(++) than a good book on Python... at least that's my impression.
 The fact is that most of what I've read wasn't really worth buying (unless it's the best of bad choices).
 Ironically, some of the best materials on Python can be found for free and this book is no exception (details at the end of this article).
 Provided you have a good book, Python is both fun and easy to learn even if you've never written a line of code.

 Unlike, to varying extents, the other Python books I've reviewed so far, it took me all of 5 minutes to know that 'A Byte of Python' was a keeper.
 It may not be new and shiny, but it's a solid book that will teach you all you need to know to get started (and more).
 It's well structured, organized and without the language flaws that plague many of the other books I've written about.
 Believe it or not, this book is one you might actually enjoy reading, as it is very well written and it never feels like a chore.
 The author's passion, his expertise and the book's many revisions are plain to see.
 C. H. Swaroop is the rare combination of a knowledgeable programmer and a gifted communicator.
 I've liked reading 'A Byte of Python' so much, that I'll go on the record saying that everyone with an interest in Python programming - no matter what level - should read it.
 It's short (well under 200 pages) but sweet, and - while not holding any revelations for those who are past the beginner level - you'll almost certainly find a few gems here and there.